 Excel INDIRECT Function

-function to create a reference that won't change if row or columns are
+to create a reference that won't change, if rows or columns are

 Author: Debra Dalgleish